Your story tells your future.

 We work with CEOs, VCs, and investment bankers to study a company’s current story to assess which futures are available to the company (and which are not), as well as what changes need to happen to end up in a better place.

-We use story – the framework humans have used to make sense of life and to make all of their decisions for thousands of years – to help businesses own and align around their story, share it effectively with the world, and become radically more efficient by navigating key moments in accordance with their identity and role in the world.
+We apply smart research to story – the framework humans have used to make sense of life and to make all of their decisions for thousands of years – to help businesses own and align around their best and truest story, share it effectively with the world, and become radically more efficient by navigating key moments in accordance with their identity and role in the world.

 Consider the tic tac toe game on this page.
 It is incomplete, but you know at a glance how it will turn out.